digital-asset/daml/ghc-lib/template-desugaring.md

               [toParties (owner)],
      \ self this@Iou {..} arg@Transfer {..}
        -> let
-          in do create (DA.Internal.Record.setField @"owner" newOwner this), PreConsuming)
+          in do create (DA.Internal.Record.setField @"owner" this newOwner), PreConsuming)
 ```